joost-de-vries/zio-doobie-transactions/README.md

 # how to do arbitrary transaction scoping with Zio and Doobie

-To see the presentation go to `/presentation`
+To see the presentation [go to](presentation/index.html)

+Or run the revealjs server:
 ```cd presentation && npm install```
 and then
 ```npm start```